-While the specifics and details of what he shared is too complex and complicated to share in a short post, suffice it to say Ramsey offers common sense tips and ideas which work hand-in-hand with The Baby Steps to make sure individuals, and families, are protected.
+While the specifics and details of what he shared are too complex and complicated to share in a short post, suffice it to say Ramsey offers common sense tips and ideas that work hand-in-hand with The Baby Steps to make sure individuals, and families, are protected.

 Insurance at Home

 Anyone who has ever listened to The Dave Ramsey ShowTM knows how much he stresses having a high level of insurance for your home (if you own it) and for the contents (regardless of whether you own or not).

 Given that he teaches people to be working through The Baby Steps, he suggested people with a fully-funded emergency fund should consider a higher-than-normal deductible to lower premiums.